FAQ

 I notice there is one closing date for entries, what is the purpose of that?

-This enables TEFF to know exactly how many entries it will have before the first heat is fished.
+This enables TEFF to know exactly how many entries it will have before each heat is fished.
 That way we can work out the percentage that will progress to the final.
-Any shortfall will be made up from the block B heat.
+Any shortfall will be made up from the block B and C heats.

 You have asked me to pay my entry fee and fishing fee at the same time – why?
 What if I am a season ticket holder?